apjowen/workshops/version_control/level_1/getting-started.md

     <img align="center" src="img/github-plugin.png" width="60%">
 </p>

-7. Click "Initialize a Repository."
+7. Click "Initialize a Repository" in the Git plugin menu.
     - This will create a new Git repository in your "hello_world" folder.
     - Initializing a repository is an important step in version control with Git.
 By initializing a repository, you are essentially telling Git to start tracking changes to your files and directories within that repository.
 <p align="center">